Explore

 Distance from Perth: 272km, 3hr 10 min

-Named one of the best WA campgrounds to visit by Hipcamp in both 2023 and 2024, eco-certified Fair Harvest is more of an experience than a place to stay.
+Named one of the best WA campgrounds to visit by Hipcamp in both 2023 and 2024, the eco-certified Fair Harvest Permaculture isn’t just a place to stay, it’s an experience.
+With its sprawling, impressively productive veggie garden, docile farm animals, a yoga barn, and the farm Café (open Thursday through Sunday), you could happily stay put indefinitely.

-Bring your own tent, park up your solar powered van or take things easy by booking a glamping tent through Wild Goose Camping.
-The shady grounds are beautiful and the 40min farm walk past geese, chickens and cattle is well worth doing.
+Bring a tent, park up your solar-powered van, or book the truck-turned-tiny-house for your stay.
+The shady grounds are beautiful, and the 40-minute farm walk past geese, chickens, and cattle is well worth doing.
 The excellent location is close to bush hikes and forest bike trails, and only 5km from Margaret River township.

 Distance from Perth: 81km, 72min